Magnitude homology of real hyperplane arrangements: Introduction

 At the decategorified level, we show that the magnitude of an arrangement, $\Mag(\mathcal{A}, q)$, satisfies remarkable structural properties.
 We prove a symmetry relating $\Mag(\mathcal{A}, q)$ and $\Mag(\mathcal{A}, q^{-1})$, which reflects the antipodal symmetry of the tope graph.
 The reduced rational form of $\Mag(\mathcal{A}, q)$ has palindromic numerator and denominator, and all its poles are roots of unity.
 Moreover, if we define the \emph{interior magnitude} by $\Mag^\circ(\A,q)=(-1)^{\rank \A}q^{\#\A}\Mag(\A,q)$, then the following \emph{face decomposition formula} holds:

 Here $\FF(\A)$ denotes the set of faces (covectors) of $\A$, and $\A_F=\{H\in \A\mid F\subset H\}$.
 This serves as a discrete $q$-analogue of the classical decomposition of the Euler characteristic of a zonotope.
 We then investigate the sign pattern of the magnitude power series.
 In particular, we show that for arrangements of rank at most $3$, the signs of the magnitude coefficients eventually alternate.
-We also present an example with non-alternating magnitude.
+We also present an example whose magnitude has non-alternating coefficients.

 The magnitude homology $MH_{k,\ell}(\A)$ of an arrangement $\A$ is a more refined invariant.
 By analyzing the structure of gated subgraphs arising from the faces of an arrangement, we establish the basic properties of this invariant.
 First, we describe all magnitude homology groups of length $\ell\leq 2$ in terms of the combinatorics of the arrangement.
 Next, we show that magnitude homology detects Boolean arrangements: an arrangement is Boolean if and only if its magnitude homology is concentrated on the diagonal.
 Furthermore, we define the \emph{interior magnitude homology} $MH^\circ_{k,\ell}(\A)$, which is a categorification of the interior magnitude $\Mag^\circ(\A)$, and lift the face decomposition formula for magnitude to the homological level.
 In particular, we obtain the \emph{Euler characteristic reciprocity}